Have you heard about commercial photography and wondered what it is or how you can break into this popular genre as a

 Specifically, commercial photography includes several niches such as fashion photography, product photography, location photography, food photography, headshots, personal brand photography, architectural and environmental photography.

 Fashion photography, as the name implies, refers to taking high-quality photos of models wearing various fashion designs.
-It can take place in a studio or outdoors but it can also refer to fashion shows.
+The photoshoot can take place in a studio or outdoors but it can also refer to fashion shows.

 In this style of photography, it’s important to understand the best poses and know how to give direction to the models to produce the best-looking shot.

 Product photography is all about taking photos of products.
-As with fashion photography, you can take pictures outdoors or in-studio, although most photographers prefer taking shots in the studio where they have more control over the backdrop and lighting conditions.
+As with fashion, you can take high quality pictures outdoors or in-studio, although most commercial photographers prefer taking shots in the studio where they have more control over the backdrop and lighting conditions.

 For this type of photography, you’ll want to pay special attention to the light.
 You have to understand what type of settings would work best for different types of products.

 Location and Environmental Photography

 If you decide to be a location and environment photographer, you’ll primarily be taking photos of various locations for commercial purposes as well as people in their working environment.

-This can include office and building photos for a particular brand, workers in a factory.
+This can include office and building photos for a particular brand, or even workers in a factory.
 You can also go for employees in an office, as well as vacation homes, rentals, hotels, and more for tourism purposes.

 When specializing in food photography, you might be taking photos of food products as well as editorial photos for local restaurants.
 In some cases, you might even work with a food stylist to get the most appealing images.

-This is another type of photography where having a good understanding of how lighting affects photos is crucial.
+This is another genre of photography where having a good understanding of how lighting affects photos is crucial.

 Headshots and Personal Brand Photography

 Personal brand photography and headshots are similar and usually used to promote a person’s services or products.
 Headshots are also used by actors and models for the purposes of putting together a portfolio.